 Don't be afraid of little slip-ups.
 That's why fallback interactions are there for.
 They are a safety net that is triggered when a conversation goes astray.
 A fallback interaction could take many different forms, from a simple “Sorry, I didn't get it.
 Could you rephrase?", through sending suggestions that bring the conversation back on track to a transfer to a human agent.

 All interactions that ended with a fallback are saved in the Training tool.
-It allows you to review all users queries which your bot didn’t understand.
+It allows you to review all user queries which your bot didn’t understand.
 And assign them to a specific interaction with just one click.
 If you regularly “train” your bot there will be fewer lapses every day.

 Want to know more about bots?
 Check out these articles: